What is Medicare Coverage for Durable Medical Equipment (DME)?

 As long as the DME in a hospital setting is provided by the facility and is only used at the facility, Part A supplies coverage.
 If DME is provided in the hospital or in a skilled nursing facility and is then taken with you for use at home, coverage consideration would shift back to Part B.

-Rentals vs. Purchases
+Medical Equipment Rentals vs. Medical Equipment Purchases

 In some cases, a piece of DME will need to be rented prior to a full purchase being covered.
 Medicare Part B usually covers rentals of DME that are eligible for purchase, but timeframe requirements for rentals before purchase may vary.
 Renting DME is often the best course of action when the equipment will only need to be used for a short period of time.
 If you suffer from a chronic condition, purchasing the equipment will often make more sense in the long run.